-1 (f) After issuing an order pursuant to this section, an agency shall proceed as soon as 2 practicable to provide notice and an opportunity for a hearing following the procedure under 3 Section 403 to determine the issues underlying the temporary order.
-4 (g) The emergency order is effective for 180 days, or until the effective date of an order 5 issued under the contested case procedures of Section 403, whichever is shorter.
-6 Comment 7 8 This section is based upon the 1961 Model State Administrative Procedure Act, section 9 14(c) and the 1981 Model State Administrative Procedure Act, Section 4-501.
-The procedure of 10 this section is intended permit immediate agency emergency adjudication, but also to provide 11 minimal protections to parties against whom such action is taken.
-Emergencies regularly occur that immediately threaten public health, safety or welfare: licensed health professionals may 12 13 endanger the public; developers may act rapidly in violation of law; or restaurants may create a 14 public health hazard.
-In these cases the agencies must possess the power to act rapidly to curb 15 the threat to the public.
-On the other hand, when the agency acts in such a situation, there should 16 be some modicum of fairness, and the standards for invoking this remedy must be clear, so that 17 the emergency label may be used only in situations where it fairly can be asserted that rapid 18 action is necessary to protect the public.
-19 20 Federal and state case law have held that in an emergency situation an agency may act 21 rapidly and postpone any formal hearing without violation, respectively, of federal or state 22 constitutional law.
+- 1 for making the decision using emergency adjudication procedures. - 2 (e) To the extent practicable, an agency shall give notice of an order to the person to - 3 which the agency action is directed.
+The order is effective when signed by the agency head or - 4 the designee of the agency head. - 5 (f) After issuing an order pursuant to this section, an agency shall proceed as soon as - 6 practicable to provide notice and an opportunity for a hearing following the procedure under - 7 Section 403 to determine the issues underlying the temporary order. - 8 (g) The emergency order is effective for 180 days, or until the effective date of an order - issued under the contested case procedures of Section 403, whichever is shorter.

+This section is based upon the 1961 Model State Administrative Procedure Act, section 14(c) and the 1981 Model State Administrative Procedure Act, Section 4-501.
+The procedure of this section is intended permit immediate agency emergency adjudication, but also to provide minimal protections to parties against whom such action is taken.
+Emergencies regularly occur that immediately threaten public health, safety or welfare: licensed health professionals may endanger the public; developers may act rapidly in violation of law; or restaurants may create a public health hazard.
+In these cases the agencies must possess the power to act rapidly to curb the threat to the public.
+On the other hand, when the agency acts in such a situation, there should be some modicum of fairness, and the standards for invoking this remedy must be clear, so that the emergency label may be used only in situations where it fairly can be asserted that rapid action is necessary to protect the public.

+Federal and state case law have held that in an emergency situation an agency may act rapidly and postpone any formal hearing without violation, respectively, of federal or state constitutional law.
 FDIC v.
 Mallen, 486 U.S. 230 (1988); Gilbert v.
-Homar (1997) 520 U.S. 23 924; Dep't of Agric. v.
+Homar (1997) 520 U.S. 924; Dep't of Agric. v.
 Yanes, 755 P.2d 611 (OK.
 1987).

-24 25 The generic provision in this section has several advantages over the present divergent approaches to emergency agency action.
-First, all agencies have the needed power to act without 26 27 delay, but there is provision for some type of brief hearing, if feasible.
+The generic provision in this section has several advantages over the present divergent approaches to emergency agency action.
+First, all agencies have the needed power to act without delay, but there is provision for some type of brief hearing, if feasible.
 Second, this article limits the agency to action of this type only in a genuine, defined emergency.
-Third, there are pre and 28 29 post deprivation protections.
-This section seeks to strike an appropriate balance between public 30 need and private fairness.
-31 32 This section does not apply to an emergency adjudication, cease and desist order, or other 33 action in the nature of emergency relief issued pursuant to express statutory authority arising outside of this act.
-34 35 36 SECTION 408.
+Third, there are pre and post deprivation protections.
+This section seeks to strike an appropriate balance between public need and private fairness.

+This section does not apply to an emergency adjudication, cease and desist order, or other action in the nature of emergency relief issued pursuant to express statutory authority arising outside of this act.

+SECTION 408.
 EX PARTE COMMUNICATIONS.
-37 (a) For purposes of this section, "final decision maker" means the agency head or another 38 person or body to which the power to decide the proceeding is delegated.